 - Foreign body exposure

 Granuloma: a nodular collection of central macrophages, epithelioid cells (a differentiated tissue macrophage characterized by abundant pink cytoplasm), and multinucleated giant cells surrounded by fibroblasts and lymphocytes, which contain the following structures:

-- Asteroid bodies: a star-shaped, eosinophilic inclusion body consisting of various lipids (e.g., from sarcoidosis, foreign body reactions)
+- Asteroid bodies: star-shaped, eosinophilic inclusion bodies consisting of various lipids (e.g., from sarcoidosis, foreign body reactions)